disco14/BSDCNet/README.md

 # Bidirectional Stereo Matching Network with Double Cost Volumes

-Copyright (C) 2020, Xiaogang Jia
+Copyright (C) 2020, My Name

 This distribution provides an implementation, along with trained models, for the method described in our paper:

-Xiaogang Jia, Bidirectional Stereo Matching Network with Double Cost Volumes.
+My Name, Bidirectional Stereo Matching Network with Double Cost Volumes.

 If you find the code useful for your research, we request that you cite the above paper.
-Please contact jiaxiaogang@nudt.edu.cn with any questions.
+Please contact My email with any questions.

 ## Setup